WHAT IS KEY LEADER?

 A professional Key Leader facilitator will lead the event.
 Our lead facilitators come from backgrounds in education and program facilitation and have successfully completed a training course on the curriculum.
 Each Kiwanis district provides trained adult volunteers to coordinate the logistics and supervise students.
 All adult volunteers and chaperones are required to pass a background check.
 (Learn more about Kiwanis Youth Protection guidelines.)

 HOW MUCH DOES IT COST?

 The all-inclusive cost to attend a Key Leader weekend is largely underwritten by Kiwanis clubs, their members, the Rocky Mountain District Kiwanis Foundation, local businesses, and corporations.
 Students participants are asked to contribute only $50.
 Student neighborhood leaders and chaperones attend in support of the Key Leader weekend and are not charged.
 A school, Kiwanis club, community organization, religious group, family or others can also sponsor a student or students.
-To support a student, or help underwrite the Kiwanis Rocky Mountain District by make a direct donation by clicking here or on the Donate to Key Leader Button below.
+To support a student, or help underwrite Key Leader in the Rocky Mountain District make a direct donation by clicking here.
 If you work for a business interested in supporting Key Leader please send an email to Chris Scurto and we will be in touch.

 ARE THERE STUDENT LEADERSHIP OPPORTUNITIES DURING A KEY LEADER WEEKEND?

 Yes.
 High school students who have previously attended a Key Leader event may apply to be student facilitators.
 Key Leader graduates can apply as student facilitators.

 WHERE CAN I FIND MORE INFORMATION ABOUT KEY LEADER?

 WHAT SHOULD I BRING TO THE KEY LEADER TRAINING